Mojo Mustapha - Founder of EcoFeminist Entrepreneur

 He joined his father in Canada where he studied Sociology and Women's Studies at York University.
 Then he started to get an education in the world!

-As a male, he had the freedom to travel almost anywhere he wanted and at any time.
+As a man traveling the world, he realized there was such a thing as male privilege.
+He had the freedom to travel almost anywhere he wanted and at any time of the day or night.
 However, he quickly noticed that women around the world did not share those rights.

 As a person of Indian heritage, Mojo does have Small Business DNA in his genes!
 However, he wanted to incorporate feminism into business as a means of social and economic empowerment for women.

-Currently, Mojo divides his time between Hawaii and Portland.
-In Hawaii, he is the founder and Community Director of the Hedonisia Hawaii Eco-Community.
+In Hawaii, Mojo founded and is the Community Director of the Hedonisia Hawaii Eco-Community.

 And in Portland, Oregon he hosts temporary volunteers and guests at his apartment based Eco-Feminist Micro-Community where he is able to further develop the Feminist Entrepreneur projects in a city that is described as one of the most progressive on the planet!